Isla Vista attacks: Background

 Elliot Oliver Robertson Rodger was born on July 24, 1991, in London, England.
 Rodger faced mental health problems as a child; he struggled in social situations, often cried in crowds, and displayed repetitive behaviors.
 He repeatedly talked about killing himself but had no history of violence.
 In 2007, he was diagnosed with pervasive developmental disorder not otherwise specified.
 As an adult, he showed anger toward couples and had difficulties socializing.

-Rodger wrote a 137-page manifesto titled My Twisted World: The Story of Elliot Rodger about his life and frustrations at having never had sexual intercourse, a situation for which he blamed women.
+Rodger wrote a 137-page manifesto titled My Twisted World: The Story of Elliot Rodger about his life and frustrations at never having had sexual intercourse, a situation for which he blamed women.
 In his manifesto, Rodger wrote about his plan to carry out an attack, calling it a "Day of Retribution".
 Initially, Rodger was unsure whether to target Santa Barbara City College or Isla Vista for his attacks, but ultimately chose Isla Vista.
 He had planned to drive to his father's home where he intended to kill his stepmother Soumaya Akaaboune and half-brother.
 He intended to steal their car and drive it back to Isla Vista, targeting the Alpha Phi sorority house with plans to kill its occupants before setting it on fire.
-Rodger then planned to shoot and run over as many people with the car as possible in Isla Vista.
+Rodger then planned to shoot and/or run over as many people with the car as possible in Isla Vista.

 Rodger planned to target the Alpha Phi sorority house.

 Rodger posted videos to YouTube describing his views on life and frustrations at his romantic failures.
 In April 2014, he uploaded to YouTube videos expressing his deep loneliness and frustration at his unsuccessful attempts at attracting a girlfriend.
 He also posted on misogynistic and anti-feminism online forums like PUAHate.
 Denizens of these forums, including Rodger, identified themselves as "involuntary celibates" or "incels"; they discussed their difficulties with finding a romantic or sexual partner, and expressed disdain towards women and pick-up artists.

-In February 2012, after being unable to find a girlfriend, Rodger wrote in his manifesto that his attack had become a possibility.
+In February 2012, after being unable to find a girlfriend, Rodger wrote in his manifesto that he "knew that the Day of Retribution was now very possible."
 He became fixated on winning a lottery, believing gaining wealth was the only way for him to attain a sexual experience.
 By June 2012, Rodger wrote he would not carry out his attacks if he won the Mega Millions jackpot.
 When he did not win the jackpot in September 2012, he visited a gun range in Oxnard, California.
 In November 2012, he bought Powerball lottery tickets, but after failing to win, he began to actively plan his attack.
 He purchased firearms between December 2012 and 2014.
 From February through April 2014, Rodger visited gun ranges and purchased ammunition.
-In August 2013, Rodger, having rejected Halloween 2013 as the attack date due to concerns over the police presence, decided to delay his attack until early 2014, eventually selecting April 26, 2014, as the new date for his attack.
-On April 24, due to illness, he postponed his attack to May 24, 2014.
+Rodger had planned but rejected Halloween 2013 and Valentine's Day 2014 as the attacks date due to concerns over the police presence, decided to delay his attack until early 2014, eventually selecting April 26, 2014, as the new date for his attack.
+On April 24, due to a cold, he postponed his attack to May 24, 2014.